Packet-Clearing-House/MapTableMaker/README.md

 own templating, then you'll want to be able to output the MapTableMaker in different bits and peices.

-The MapTableMaker classhas 4 classes used to render the 1 page app and 2 functions used to handle echoing CSV and saving the SVG.
+The MapTableMaker class has 4 classes used to render the 1 page app and 2 functions used to handle echoing CSV and saving the SVG.

 If you want to customize
-how the app is deployed, you can use the following 4 to show the prerequisite JavaScript includes, form instructions and form:
+how the app is deployed, you can use the following 4 methods to show the prerequisite JavaScript includes, form instructions and form:

 ```php